k2view-academy/K2View-Academy/academy/Training_Level_1/04_fabric_runtime/03_fabric_deployment.md

 ### Deployment to the Fabric Server

-See how your design and implementation can be executed in scale and on demand:
+See how your design and implementation can be executed in large-scale and on demand:

 [Deploy Fabric Project](/articles/16_deploy_fabric/01_deploy_Fabric_project.md)